 Celebrating a 100th birthday as an organization is a big achievement.
-Of course, with the incessant change and dynamic market conditions that most organizations face, any milestone is worth celebrating, whether it’s 10 years in business, 25 years, 50, or even more.
+Of course, with the incessant change and dynamic market conditions that most organizations face, any corporate milestone is worth celebrating, whether it’s 10 years in business, 25 years, 50, or even more.
 Yet 100 years is such a rare achievement that we’ve named it: a centennial.

 So if your organization is about to hit the magic 100, there’s a lot to work out to maximize the opportunity.
 Here’s a list of 10 things you need to know when planning and celebrating 100 years in business.
 Follow these centennial celebration ideas, and you’ll be well on your way to the next 100 years.